mariusz-pazur/domoticz_skill/README.rst

 Todo
 ----

-Use with Tasker on Android for send command voice to Mycroft.
+-  Use with Tasker on Android for send command voice to Mycroft.
+-  Color names need a translator

 .. _Python3: https://www.python.org/downloads/
 .. _Mycroft: https://mycroft.ai/